mooncell07/Serenity/README.md

-A smoll and badly made discord bot.
+An example and documentation bot for Azaka on discord made with hata discord API Wrapper.